expo/expo/docs/pages/versions/unversioned/sdk/device.md

 ### `Device.hasPlatformFeatureAsync(feature: string)` (Android only)

 Tells if the device has a specific system feature.
-Can get all available system features in `Device.getSystemFeatureAsync()`.

 #### Arguments

 - **feature (_string_)** -- A string of the feature we want to know that the device has.
+Can get all available system features in `Device.getSystemFeatureAsync()`.
+See [here](https://developer.android.com/reference/android/content/pm/PackageManager#hasSystemFeature(java.lang.String)) to view acceptable feature strings.

 #### Returns